Seena2/member_manager/README.md

 # membership

-web app to register EVA members this will have a form that will accept inputs from members online and stores on the database.
+MERN app to register and manage members.